mgoldcoin/mgold/en/waves-client/account-management/account-migration.md

 ![](/_assets/account_migration_05.png)

 You will forwarding to the Login page, where you can select the necessary account and login into it with your password only.

+If you have troubles with our platform, please create a [support](https://support.wavesplatform.com/) ticket or write a [question](https://forum.wavesplatform.com/) on our forum.